Three Ridges: This Strenuous Loop Hike Rewards with Wide-Open Mountain Vistas

 The first is an out-and-back hike to the primary vista at the 3.8-mile mark.
 Savor the views, then re-trace your steps for a 7.6-mile hike.
 Highly recommend.

 The second is an 11.1-mile point-to-point hike from Reeds Gap to State Route 56 (Tye River).
-You’d need to arrange a shuttle to your car, but this is also a good option.
+You’d need to arrange a shuttle to your car, but this is a good option.

 Wrap-Up Notes